Maltob03/MaltobKit/content/docs/SharePDFView/index.md

 ## Use the extension in a view

-The last part is to use what you have created in the view that you want to convert and share.
+The last step is to utilize what we have created in the view that you want to convert and share.
+To achieve this, add a button that triggers the sharing action.
+Here's an example:
-What you need to to is to add a button to share the content.
-Look at this:

 ```swift
 Button {